2Thousand

 RecitalHallOct13_2015_TomYeiser-5997

 Known for his eclectic musicianship, Lozano’s performance of Spain’s traditional ballads sung in Castilian, Catalan, Galician and Ladino stand out as iconic.
 He also plays contemporary, popular and European folk music from France, Spain, Britain, the Middle East and Sepharad.
 Beyond that, he performs his original compositions, solo or accompanied.
-He is a permanent member of Daily Bread & Butter, Simkhe, Istanbul Breeze, !Viva la Pepa!, Salaam, Tamango, Shakespeare’s Ear and Kativar.
-Lozano has been promoting the Hurdy gurdy in the United States for years already, not only by playing, but also by bringing to schools, colleges and universities his informance program: A Journey Through Time with a Hurdy Hurdy.
+He is a permanent member of Duo Krupoves Lozano, Zaba, Salaam and Shakespeare’s Ear.
+Lozano has been promoting the Hurdy gurdy in the United States for many years already, not only by playing, but also by bringing to schools, colleges and universities his informance program: A Journey Through Time with a Hurdy Hurdy.
 In 2012 with two other friends they started and created the Indiana Hurdy gurdy workshop. www.tomaslozano.com